morethantesting/morethantesting.github.io/blog/_posts/2018-10-24-lessons-learned-as-qa-lead-in-a-startup.markdown

 Apply what that my friends repeatedly tell me: _"Work hard.
 Rest hard.
 But never too hard."_.

-Last but not least, if you're looking for medical supplementation, forget carrots and vitamin C. It turns out that <a href="https://www.sciencealert.com/here-s-the-only-supplement-you-should-take-for-a-cold" rel="nofollow">zinc is more effective</a> if taken as soon as you feel the first symptoms of a cold.
+Last but not least, if you're looking for medical supplementation, forget carrots and vitamin C. It turns out that {% include link.html href="https://www.sciencealert.com/here-s-the-only-supplement-you-should-take-for-a-cold" content="zinc is more effective" %} if taken as soon as you feel the first symptoms of a cold.
 Since I've started practising this, I feel that zinc saved me several times.

 * * *